Chart Color Schemes

 Penshurst shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile exceeds regional averages.
-University qualification rates stand at 39.4% of residents aged 15+, surpassing the Australian average of 30.4% and NSW's rate of 32.2%.
+The area's educational profile is notable regionally, with university qualification rates at 39.4% of residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
 Bachelor degrees are most prevalent at 25.8%, followed by postgraduate qualifications (11.4%) and graduate diplomas (2.2%).
+Vocational credentials are also prominent, with 26.5% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.6% and certificates for 14.9%.

 Frequently Asked Questions - Education